Application Guide

 Based on this role, you may be asked about:

-2 How would you approach building partnerships with healthcare systems in Minnesota and the Dakotas?
-What strategies would you use to engage stakeholders?
+2 How would you approach building partnerships with healthcare systems in rural areas of Minnesota and the Dakotas?

-• Submitting a generic cover letter that doesn't mention Parkinson's disease or the specific region (Minnesota & Dakotas).
+• Submitting a generic cover letter that doesn't mention Parkinson's disease or the Foundation's specific work.

 This position is open until filled.
 However, we recommend applying as soon as possible as roles at mission-driven organizations tend to fill quickly.